ParsaPorRashidi/ParsaPorRashidi.github.io/README.md

 # About Me Website

-This is a personal website where I have shared some details about myself, including my skills, background, and projects I have worked on.
-The website is designed to provide a brief introduction to who I am and what I do.
+This is a personal website where I share details about myself, including my background, technical skills, and the projects I’ve worked on.
+It’s designed to provide a brief introduction to who I am and what I do.

 ## Features
-- Information about my professional background.
+- Overview of my professional background
-- A section for my technical skills and expertise.
+- A section highlighting my technical skills
-- A showcase of the projects I've worked on.
+- A portfolio showcasing the projects I’ve built

 ## License
 This project is licensed under the MIT License.

 ---

-Feel free to explore my website and learn more about me!
+Feel free to explore my website and learn more [about me](https://parsaporrashidi.github.io/index-en.html)!